rsshilli/chimp/README.md

 import driver from 'chimp/cucumber/driver'
 ```

-### 3. Use the 'driver' object with the Chimp API
+### 3. Use the `driver` object with the Chimp API
-You get a fully initialized headless Chrome driver that you can automate using ES6's `async/await` to manage asynchrony like this:
+You get a fully initialized driver that you can automate using ES6's `async/await` to manage asynchrony like this:

 ```javascript
 describe('The Xolv.io Website', function () {